Home Compare J vs JCI

 Jacobs Solutions vs Johnson Controls International: Which Stock Looks Stronger in 2026?

-Johnson Controls International holds the cleaner structural position, with the lead spread across growth and profitability.
-Jacobs Solutions still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Johnson Controls International holds the cleaner structural position, with the lead spread across profitability and growth.
 On the market side, Johnson Controls International is in better shape — its trend is intact while Jacobs Solutions's trend has broken down.
 That puts structure and market broadly in agreement — Johnson Controls International's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-This is not just a one-metric split: both growth and profitability materially support the lead.
-Johnson Controls International plc leads by 14 points on the overall comparison score.
+The clearest separation starts in profitability, but growth adds another real layer to the result.
+Johnson Controls International plc leads by 12 points on the overall comparison score.

 Trajectory Similarity